henrycatalinismith/11tysass/readme.md

 11tysass is a [Sass] plugin for [Eleventy].
 At the start of an Eleventy build, it renders your Sass files and writes the CSS to your `_site` directory.
-In the Eleventy dev server, it watches all the [`includedFiles`][includedFiles] in your Sass file, re-renders your CSS when they change, and reloads the dev server.
+In the Eleventy dev server, it watches your Sass file and all its [`includedFiles`][includedFiles], re-renders your CSS when any of them change, and reloads the dev server.

 Other Sass plugins for Eleventy such as [`eleventy-plugin-sass`][eleventy-plugin-sass] and